 I maintain a high code quality standard and use static code analyzer.
 Writing code that is documented and easy to read means it can be maintained and scaled in the future and allows co-workers to quickly work with it.

 I started сreating iOS apps since iOS 6 being a C# developer.
-During my career as a freelance iOS developer, I created more than 40 apps and formed a good portfolio.
+In 2019 I switched to cross-platform development using Flutter.
+As a freelance iOS developer, I created more than 40 apps and formed an excellent portfolio.
 Here are few selected pieces from it:

-Sometimes I contribute to other open source projects and create my own.
-I’m author of DCKit, a set of @IBDesignable iOS controls with useful @IBInspectable properties.
-Check out my Github profile for other open source contributions.
+Sometimes I contribute to other open-source projects and create my own.
+Check out my Github profile for other open-source contributions.

-I have many years experience as an iOS developer, creating native iPhone/iPad apps and games using Swift/Objective C. I was using good old Objective-C before late 2014, then I learned Swift and liked it’s simplicity and expressiveness.
-I noticed that using Swift greatly reduces development time, therefore I completely switched to Swift in early 2015.
-Currently, I’m actively using all the features it offers, such as generics, enums with associated values, protocols, value types and many others.
-They allow me to create a robust yet flexible applications for my clients and maintain KISS, DRY, SOLID programming principles.
+I had many years of experience as an iOS developer, creating native iPhone/iPad apps and games.
+I was using good old Objective-C before late 2014.
+Then I learned Swift and liked its simplicity and expressiveness.
+I noticed that using Swift dramatically reduces development time.
+Therefore I completely switched to Swift in early 2015.
+Swift brought us many valuable features, such as generics, enums with associated values, protocols, value types, and many others.
+My clients appreciated the transition to a new programming language because it reduced development costs by at least 10-20%.

-iOS development is what I specialize in, but I also have a good knowledge of server backend technologies.
+iOS and Android development are what I specialize in, but I also have a good knowledge of server backend technologies.
 Sometimes the client already has the server and the backend developer.
 Then we’re working together to architect and build an API to the server.
-In most cases, it’s a REST API (JSON), but I also have a great experience with WebSockets for realtime data transmitting.
+In most cases, it’s a REST API (JSON), but I also have a great experience with WebSockets for real-time data transmitting.

-I have closely worked with few BaaS services: Google Firebase, Parse.com.
-After Parse team had released Parse Server I migrated Parse.com backends to self-hosted Parse Server instances running on VPS.
-That was a good reason to learn how to directly work with MongoDB and the server app, and how things are organized on the server side.
+During 2014-2017 I’ve been using Parse.com BaaS.
+After the Parse team had released Parse Server, I’ve migrated Parse.com backends to self-hosted Parse Server instances running on VPS.
+That was a good reason to learn how to work with MongoDB and the server node.js app directly and how things are organized on the server-side.

 Payment processing integrations

-Some of my clients sell physical goods or services through iOS apps I’ve developed.
-In the sake of having better conversion rates, we integrated a payment processing functionality right into apps using third-party payment services, such as Stripe and PayPal.
+Some of my clients sell physical goods or services through the iOS apps I’ve developed.
+To have better conversion rates, we integrated a payment processing functionality right into apps using third-party payment services, such as Stripe and PayPal.
 Both of them have iOS SDKs that I’m familiar with.

-Working with payments is a non-trivial task requiring not only client-side integrations but also server-side checks for security purposes.
-I implemented the necessary backend logic to make sure the payment process is safe for both the user and the client.
+Working with payments is a non-trivial task requiring client-side integrations and server-side checks for security purposes.
+I implemented the necessary backend logic to ensure the payment process is safe for both the user and the client.

-Stripe SDK has a native support of Apple Pay, so we’ve enabled it to eliminate the need to manually type card or shipping details.
+Stripe SDK has native support of Apple Pay, so we’ve enabled it to eliminate the need to type card or shipping details manually.

 Please note I’m not a designer.
-I can create simple interfaces using standard iOS controls, but I suggest you hire a professional designer to draw a great UI.
+I can create simple interfaces using standard iOS and Android controls, but I suggest hiring a professional designer to draw a great UI.

-My profile is in top 5% amongst others in ios, iphone, swift, objective-c and sql tags.
-Most of the reputation I earned by answering iOS/Swift-related questions, but there are also popular answers for c#, sql and vba/vb.net tags.
+My profile is in the top 5% of ios, iphone, swift, objective-c and sql tags.
+Most of the reputation I earned by answering Flutter and iOS-related questions, but there are also popular answers for c#, sql and vba/vb.net tags.

-Stack Overflow Developer Story shows off my projects, blog posts and top SO answers in a chronological order.
+Stack Overflow Developer Story shows off my projects, blog posts, and top SO answers chronologically.